 - What if the offer isn’t driving the desired performance results: do you have an alternative offer ready, and at what point do you make the shift?

 Step 4: Finding the Right Resources

-Once you have the offer’s strategic pieces (product, discount, timeframe, alternatives) in place, figure out logistically who and what you need for the offer to be successful.
-No one wants to be the store whose site crashes because it can’t handle all the extra Cyber Monday traffic!
-So, work with your stakeholders with plenty of time in advance to ensure that they are available and have what they need to be sure your offer is a success, especially during peak periods.
+Once you have the offer’s strategic pieces (product, discount, timeframe, alternatives) in place, the next step is to figure out logistics.
+Who and what is needed for the offer to be successful?
+No one wants to be the store whose site crashes because it can’t handle all the extra Black Friday and Cyber Monday traffic!
+So, thoughtful collaboration well in advance with key stakeholders across departments will ensure a plan is in place and the proper resources are available to make the offer a success, especially during peak periods.